Gayatri Devi: Early life

-Born in a Hindu Royal family, her father, Prince Jitendra Narayan of Cooch Behar, presently in West Bengal, was the younger brother of the Yuvaraja (Crown Prince).
-Her mother was Maratha Princess Indira Raje of Baroda, the only daughter of Maratha King, Maharaja Sayajirao Gaekwad III, an extremely beautiful princess and a legendary socialite.
+Born into a Hindu royal family, she had Bengali and royal Koch ancestry on her paternal side, while her maternal side was of royal Maratha descent.
+Her father, Prince Jitendra Narayan of the Cooch Behar State, presently in West Bengal, was the younger brother of the Yuvaraja (Crown Prince).
+She was related to Keshub Chandra Sen (A prominent figure in the Bengal Renaissance and social reformer) through her paternal grandmother, Suniti Devi, who was the daughter of Keshub Chandra Sen. Her mother was Maratha Princess Indira Raje of Baroda, the only daughter of Maratha King, Maharaja Sayajirao Gaekwad III, an extremely beautiful princess and a legendary socialite.
 Early in her life, her uncle's death led to her father ascending the throne (gaddi).
 Gayatri studied at Glendower Preparatory School in London, Patha Bhavana of Visva-Bharati University, Shantiniketan, and later in Lausanne, Switzerland, where she travelled with her mother and siblings, then studied secretarial skills in London School of Secretaries; Brillantmont and Monkey Club London.

 She first met Sawai Man Singh II when she was 12 and he had come to Calcutta to play polo and stayed with their family.
 She married Sawai Man Singh II Bahadur on 9 May 1940.

 Gayatri was a particularly avid equestrienne.
 She was an excellent rider and an able Polo player.
 She was a good shot and enjoyed many days out on 'Shikars'.
 Gayatri was fond of cars and is credited with importing the first Mercedes-Benz W126, a 500 SEL to India which was later shipped to Malaysia.
 She also owned several Rolls-Royces and an aircraft.
 Gayatri had one child, Prince Jagat Singh of Jaipur, late Raja of Isarda, born on 15 October 1949, who was granted his uncle's fief as a subsidiary title.
 Jagat Singh was the half-brother to Bhawani Singh, who was the eldest son of his father born by his father's first wife.

-Gayatri was once included in Vogue magazine's Ten Most Beautiful Women list.
+As a style icon, Gayatri was shot by photographer Cecil Beaton for Vogue.
+Gayatri was described by Beaton as one of the ten most beautiful women in the world.
+In a 2004 interview, Gayatri mentioned "I have never felt beautiful...I remember as a young girl, my mother had to literally force me into applying lipstick, physical appearance doesn't bother me, it never has, it never will".
+In 1962 Jacqueline Kennedy visited Gayatri Devi in India and were photographed together at a Polo match and on her tour of India.
+In 2019 an exhibition 'Maharani: ‘Remembering the Princess'" was held in Mumbai to celebrate the Maharani's Centennial year.
+In 2013 designer Sabyasachi made five limited edition saris presented at the Taj Mahal Palace in honour of Devi's enduring style icon status.